Korean War Legacy Project

 Bio

 John Bierman was born in 1928 in Dallas, Texas.
-After graduating from high school in 1945, he went to New Mexico Military Institute to attend Junior College.
-John Bierman’s mother suggested he apply for Naval Officer Training School and after listening to his mother, he graduated from there in 1951.
-He was commissioned as an ensign in the U.S. Navy and he was ordered to Naval Amphibious School in Coronado, California.
-After completion of that school, he was assigned to an attack cargo ship called the USS Winston.
-During the Korean War, John Bierman’s ship was stationed off the coast of Korea where he trained for amphibious assaults.
+He graduated from high school in 1945 and subsequently attended New Mexico Military Institute Junior College.
+Following his mother’s recommendation, he applied to and graduated from Naval Officer Training School in 1951.
+He was commissioned as an ensign in the United States Navy and assigned to the Naval Amphibious School in Coronado, California.
+After completing this training, he was assigned to the attack cargo ship USS Winston.
+During the Korean War, he was stationed off the coast of Korea, where he participated in amphibious assault training.
+Upon returning to the United States, he decided to pursue a long-term military career.

 Video Clips